freedesktop/zeitgeist/test/test-engine-extension.rst

 =====================================

-Extensions are objects which are maintained in external python modules which can have methods which a directly accessible as engine methods.
+Extensions are objects which are maintained in external python modules with optional methods which are accessible from a ZeitgeistEngine object.
-There is only one extension right nowcalled RelevancyProvider, which is not enable by default (for now).
+There is only one extension right now called RelevancyProvider, which is not enable by default (for now).

 Per default there is no extension enabled